 - Abnormal vaginal discharge, which may appear yellow, green, white or brown in colour, and can be sticky or foul smelling.

 - Abnormal periods

 It is important to seek medical treatment, as it can lead to complications such as infertility, ectopic pregnancy, or chronic pelvic pain.

 Make an appointment if you suspect you have PID.

 Diagnosing and Treating Pelvic Inflammatory Disease

-Doctors at Raffles Women Centre will evaluate your symptoms by performing a physical examination, and additional tests such as a laparoscopy or an ultrasound to confirm the symptoms and identify potential complications.
+Gynaecologists at Raffles Women's Centre will evaluate your symptoms by performing a physical examination, and additional tests such as a laparoscopy or an ultrasound to confirm the symptoms and identify potential complications.